bytekid/cocomot/README.md

 ### Object-centric conformance checking
 CoCoMoT can also do object-centric conformance checking.
-In this case, the input format is the [OCPM format](https://www.ocpm.info/) introduced by Berti and van der Aalst.
+In this case, the input format is an OPID/DOPID extension of the [OCPM format](https://www.ocpm.info/) introduced by Berti and van der Aalst.
 An example call is:
  `python3 src/objectcentricconformance.py -d otests/02/net.pnml -l otests/02/trace2_0.jsonocel`